Citation, DOI, disclosures and article data

 MRI better delineates the extent of obstructive hydrocephalus with an enlargement (often marked) of the lateral and third ventricles.
 The aqueduct may show funnelling superiorly.
 The 4th ventricle is not dilated.
 In cases of secondary obstruction, the underlying abnormality may also be evident (e.g. web, tumor).

 sagittal T2: the absence of flow-void signal intensity at the aqueductal level has been suggested as a sign of aqueductal stenosis 3

 CSF flow study: decreased aqueductal stroke volume and peak systolic velocity

 Treatment and prognosis

-There is a small recurrence risk (~4%) for congenital cases even when it is not X linked.
+Recurrence risk for congenital cases is around 4% even when it is not X-linked.